shibinashraf/shibinashraf/README.md

 <h3 align="left">Hi there 👋 , Shibin Here. </h3>

-  I am a Highly motivated Computer Science student with strong analytical skills.
+   Highly motivated Computer Science student with strong analytical skills.
 Experienced in designing, developing and testing code.
 Can quickly learn new technologies and adapt to it.
 Efficient in working in a team or self- directed setting.

  <h3 align="left">Certifications/Achievements 🥉</h3>